 There are many ways to grow your email list, and you should consider the following:

 1) Opt-in Form Deployment

-I love the definition of deployment; “to arrange in a position of readiness,” and as it applies to opt-in forms, we need to focus on where, quantity, and frequency.
+I love the definition of deployment, “to arrange in a position of readiness,” and as it applies to opt-in forms, we need to focus on the location, quantity, and frequency.

-Where – The most commonly used opt-in form is a pop-up that appears to visitors.
-Also, it’s quite common to see an opt-in form in a side panel or bar as a widget.
+Location-The most commonly used opt-in form is a pop-up that appears to visitors.
+Also, it’s quite common to see an opt-in form in a side panel widget.
 However, there are many more places to position forms such as:

 - Top of page as a ribbon or smart bar